blprnt/btn-webbly/README.md

 <img width="100%" style="border: 1px solid black" src="public/screenshot.png">

-This is an attempt at implementing a friendly browser-based web content editing platform, using [codemirror 6](https://codemirror.net), a [custom-file-tree](https://github.com/pomax/custom-file-tree) as file tree component (as codemirror itself only models single editing panels), and a sprinkling of docker for runtime isolation and a reverse proxy because we like opening https URLs, and we don't like having to remember port numbers.
+This is an attempt at implementing a friendly browser-based web content editing platform, using [codemirror 6](https://codemirror.net), [&lt;file-tree&gt;](https://github.com/pomax/custom-file-tree) as file tree component (as codemirror itself only models single editing panels), and a sprinkling of docker for runtime isolation and a reverse proxy because we like opening https URLs, and we don't like having to remember port numbers.

 ## How do I use this?